chamons/mellite/README.md

 ## Name

-[Meta](<https://en.wikipedia.org/wiki/Meta_(mythology)>) was was the daughter of Hoples who became the first wife of Aegeus, king of Athens.
+[Meta](<https://en.wikipedia.org/wiki/Meta_(mythology)>) was the daughter of Hoples who became the first wife of Aegeus, king of Athens.
 Some traditions however name her as Mellite.

 It seemed fitting that a tool for mass renaming "Meta"-data is an alternate name for Meta.